Table of contents

 Types of Shells

-Several types of Shells available are listed below.
+Several types of shells are available, and they are listed below.

 • Bourne Shell